Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/AWS Core Services Lab/LAB1: Introduction to Amazon S3 /README.md

 +   Close the web browser tab that displays your new-report.png image, and return to the tab with the Amazon S3 Management Console.

 ####    Task 4: Testing connectivity from the EC2 instance

++   On the <b>Services</b> menu, choose <b>EC2</b>.
++   On the <b>EC2 Dashboard</b>, under the  <b>Resources</b> section, choose <b>Instances (running)</b>.
++   Select the check box for <b>Bastion Host</b> and choose  Connect
++   In the <b>Connect to instance</b> window, select the <b>Session Manager</b> tab for the connection method.

+> <small>With AWS Systems Manager Session Manager, you can connect to the bastion host instance without the need for specific ports to be open on your firewall or Amazon Virtual Private Cloud (Amazon VPC) security group.
+Refer to <b>AWS Systems Manager Session Manager</b> in the <b>Additional resources</b> section at the end of this lab for more information.</small>

++   Choose <b>Connect</b>

+A new browser tab or window opens with a connection to the bastion host instance.

++   In the bastion host session, enter the following command to change to the home directory (/home/ssm-user/):

+        cd  ~
+    The output returns you to the command prompt.

++   Enter the following command to verify that you are in the home directory:

+        pwd

+    The output should be as follows:

+        /home/ssm-user

+    You are now in the ssm-user's home directory where you will run all of the commands in this lab.
++   Enter the following command to list all of your S3 buckets.

+        aws s3  ls

+    The output should look similar to the following:

+        2023-05-08 22:34:46 reportbucket789